isomerpages/moe-yishunpri/_departments/ICT.md

 ### Cyber Wellness Programmes

-Beyond the Cyber Wellness Lessons, ICT Department also designs programmes and events such as Cyber Wellness Ambassadors programme, Cyber Wellness Week, Recess Activities and workshop for identified pupils.
-All these programmes and events are aligned with our school’s values and are customised to meet the needs of our pupils.
+<p style="text-align: justify;">Beyond the Cyber Wellness Lessons, ICT Department also designs programmes and events such as Cyber Wellness Ambassadors programme, Cyber Wellness Week, Recess Activities and workshop for identified pupils.
+All these programmes and events are aligned with our school’s values and are customised to meet the needs of our pupils.</p>